 The Social Justice Committee responds to the national Unitarian Universalist charge to inspire faith through effective action.
 Our goal is to carry out activities in conjunction with the UU matrix of Service, Education, Witnessing, Advocacy/Lobbying, and Community Organizing that have local, state, national and world impacts.
 One of our primary activities is a monthly 50/50 collection scheduled for the third Sunday of each month in which we submit half of the plate offering to a nonprofit organization suggested by a congregation member or our committee.

-The UUMAN Gardening Group meets the second and fourth Mondays of the month from 9:00 a.m. to 11:00 a.m., mid-March through mid-November, to work on the gardens surrounding the church.
+The UUMAN Gardening Group meets regularly mid-March through mid-November, to work on the gardens surrounding the church.
 The work involves planting, weeding, pruning, mulching, and general maintenance of the gardens.
 No experience is necessary, just a love of playing in the dirt.

 The Worship Committee works with the minister to plan and conduct worship services.
 Trained Worship Associates share the leading of Sunday services with the minister.
 These functions are also in the purview of the committee:

-Sign up for sanctuary flowers is on the board in fellowship hall.
 These can be from your yard, nursery, or potted.
 Memorial, birthday, or anniversary will be noted on the order of service or if desired, no mention of your name.
 Flower donation should be taken home after the service.
+To volunteer, go to https://goo.gl/cbfVkD, insert your name next to the date you would like to reserve, and fill out the dedication column with the statement you would like us to print on that date’s Order of Worship.

 This job includes scribing and emailing the weekly Joys, Concerns and Sorrows that are expressed during services.
 The position was started so that others, who did not attend the services, would know what was said.